NextCenturyCorporation/itm-scenario-validator/README.md

 To change the log level, edit the value in the .env file.

 ## Dependencies JSON
 The dependencies json lists specific rules for the validator to follow.
+When listing a field, use '.' between each level.
+For levels that contain arrays, ensure you put '[]' at the end of the level name.
+For example, `scenes[].index`, or `state.characters[].demographics.skills[].level`.

 | key | description | value |
 | -- | -- | -- |